emilytrybulec/repeatMaskerFaster/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.

 First, go through nextflow.config to configure the pipeline to your needs.
-Each option can be modified to change which programs run and command line options.
+The soft masking option can be modified to change how your output genome is masked.

 `nextflow.config`: